-Uncertainty factor provides a margin of safety for allowable human exposure, derived from measurements regarding the reaction of the most sensitive animal species in order to estimate an NOAEL or a LOAEL for humans.
+Uncertainty factor (UF) provides a margin of safety for allowable human exposure, derived from measurements regarding the reaction of the most sensitive animal species in order to estimate an NOAEL or a LOAEL for humans.

 Approval and registration support of new